 The solar modules come in a variety of Wattages and can be put together to create even more power.
-Depending on the needs of the device or devices and the geographic location of the installation determines the needed amount of solar power.
-For example one light in Texas may use an 85 Watt panel, but the same light would need a larger panel or panels in Michigan.
-Making sure that the correct Wattage necessary for the application is critical when determining the solar panel used.
+The needs of the device or devices and the geographic location of the installation determines the needed amount of solar power.
+For example, one light in Texas may use an 85-Watt panel, but the same light would need a larger panel or panels in Michigan.
+Making sure that you have the correct Wattage is necessary for the application is critical when determining the solar panel used.

 Standard Lighting Terminology

 To properly convey how solar-powered lights work, we’ll first need to provide you with some common jargon used in solar energy.

 Watt –A quantifiable measure of power consumed

 Foot Candle (FC) – A unit of illumination of one square foot which is one foot away from a uniform light source